 As time approaches, you might want to go for a 70% total market, 10% international, and 20% bonds to lower the volatility of your portfolio in retirement and be able to withdraw from the bonds when the markets are having a bad year instead of selling equities when they are low.

 Going for a 100% equity portfolio will maximize your opportunities to grow your money over the long-term and keeping the majority of your portfolio in equities, even in retirement, will ensure it continues to grow and supports you.
 You can read more about my views on bonds in a guest post I wrote on GYFG.

 Rebalancing has been shown to increase the average returns over time and is quite easy to do yourself.
 I rebalance once a year by selling my top performers and buying the underperformers to rebalance to my set allocation.

 This might seem illogical but rebalancing allows you to cash in your profits and increase your share of cheaper assets.
 This will keep your allocation on track since a huge might add unwanted risk to your portfolio if it gets out of your comfort zone.

 In addition, you should always reinvest your dividends and automate your contributions.
 This will allow you to invest mindlessly and make the most out of compounding.
 To put it in more concrete terms, the annualized S&P 500 return without dividend reinvestment has been 5.471% in the last 100 years.
 Now if we compare the same time period (1916-2016) but with dividend reinvestment, the annualized return was 9.875% (calculator from dqydj.net).
 Almost half of the total returns have come from dividends and if you are investing for the long-term, you should leave it all there and reinvest.
 You can read my in-depth post about the benefits of dividend reinvestment to learn more.

-If you have more tips, please share and comment.
+If you have more tips, please share in the comment section below.
 Happy investing, Xyz.